Infinitesimal rational actions: Faithful rational actions

-We also have a sort of converse of Proposition \ref{faithrationalactions} in the case of group schemes of height one.
-The following Proposition shows that if $G_1,\dots,G_l$ are commutative unipotent group schemes of height one such that $G_1\times_k\dots\times_kG_l$ acts on a variety $X$ and the action restricted to every $G_i$ is generically free, then there exists a generically free action on $X$ of the smallest commutative unipotent group scheme $G$ of height one containing all of them.
+Using this, we obtain a sort of converse of Proposition \ref{faithrationalactions} in the case of group schemes of height one.
+The following Proposition shows that if $G_1\times_k\dots\times_kG_l$ acts on a variety $X$ and the action restricted to every $G_i$ is generically free, then there exists a generically free $G$-action on $X$.